 They like protection from strong winds.
-When indoors, take care not to place the plants in a drafty area, or too close to a windowpane, if you don't have double glazing.
+When indoors, take care not to place the plants in a cool area, or too close to a windowpane, if you don’t have double glazing.
 Air temperatures should not dip below 60°F (around 16°C).

 Alocasia like consistently moist, rich, well-drained soils in high humidity locations.